Brigid Tunney: Early years

 Brigid was born in 1886, the second child and eldest daughter of Michael Gallagher and Mary Meehan.
 She grew up in the family home in Rushen in South Donegal.
 Her mother died when she was only eleven years old and Brigid became the homemaker, looking after her father and her brothers and sisters.
 Just before the First World War, she moved to Scotland and lived in Glasgow looking after her siblings who by then had emigrated to find work.
 In Glasgow in 1916, she married Patrick Tunney, a man who had grown up on a neighbouring farm back home.
 Their first child, Maureen, was born in Glasgow in December 1917.
 Two other children were born before their return to Donegal after the birth of Paddy, in 1921.
-Subsequently, they moved to the townland of Garvery in Co.
-Fermanagh.
+Subsequently, they moved to the townland of Garvery in County Fermanagh.
 Brigid and Patrick Tunney had a further five children born in Ireland.